Oluwaferanmi-Akinwale/-Shopping-Trends-Dashboard/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the shopping trends data to answere key questions, such as;
+EDA involved exploring the shopping trends data to answer key questions, such as;

 - What are the most popular product categories and sizes?
 - Which seasons drive the highest purchases?